Typeform/create-api-gem/README.md

 ## Alternatives

 This is just a Ruby wrapper for our API's, they use the JSON format so they are extremely flexible.
-The alternatives are endless.
+There are many alternatives!

 ## Legal